 The NHS Business Services Authority currently offers a national Social Work bursary to eligible undergraduate students based on the selection criteria outlined below.
 Please note that this is subject to government review and could change for the forthcoming academic year.

-The Department of Health (DoH) announced in 2013 that Social Work bursaries for students entering approved undergraduate Social Work courses from the 2013/14 academic year onwards will only be made available in years 2 and 3 of study.
+The Department of Health (DoH) announced in 2013 that Social Work bursaries for students entering approved undergraduate Social Work courses from the 2013/14 academic year onwards will only be made available in the last two years of study.
 The numbers of bursaries available will be capped per institution.
 The document outlining this announcement and the process of allocation of bursaries is available at the Department of Health website.

-We recommend that you read the guidance contained in those documents carefully if you think that you might be affected by the changes detailed in them.
+The University would advise that you read the guidance contained in those packs carefully if you think that you might be affected by the changes detailed in them.

-Both undergraduate and postgraduate students may wish to visit the University’s Student Services or the Students’ Union Advice Centre if you want to discuss how this may affect you and where alternative support might be found if necessary, for example post graduate student loans.
+Students may wish to visit the University’s Student Services or the Students’ Union Advice Centre if you want to discuss how this may affect you and where alternative support might be found if necessary, for example post graduate student loans.
 You can email the Student Finance Office (firstname.lastname@example.org) or call 01484 472210 for more information about fees and finance.
 It is important to note that if you are awarded a bursary you cannot apply for a Post Graduate student loan.